 The filter dryers are also available as complete systems, including regulation systems and supply systems.
 IMAC manufactures gas pressure reduction assemblies (see IMAC 1367 on the right) and conditioning systems with filter dryers, pressure regulation, catalytic heating, pressure relief, or live bypasses.

 Instrument Supply System

 Welker and Becker Precision Equipment Compatible

-The IMAC filters are interchangeable with Welker Filter Dryers and Becker Filters also by using the available kits from IMAC Systems.
+The IMAC filters are interchangeable with Welker Filter Dryers and Becker Filters by using the available kits from IMAC Systems.